NicholasChua/NicholasChua/_posts/2024-05-30-start-up-scale-up-4-4.md

 Meanwhile, Jamf Trust was a great addition to our identity management stack.
 With Biofourmis's largest office being in the US, and employees being geographically distributed across the country, it was important that we had Zero-Trust Network Access (ZTNA) in place.
 Jamf Trust was a great solution for this, as it allowed us to grant the appropriate levels of access based on the risk assessed.

 ### The Functional Magic of Zero-Touch Deployment

+**TL;DR:** Zero-Touch Deployment was a process that was automated from start to finish, with the devices being shipped directly from the manufacturer to the employee, and the devices being enrolled in our MDM solution as soon as the devices were connected to the internet.
+The user was allowed to register their identity and complete the setup process together, and this was a process that was so seamless that it was almost invisible.

 As someone who has experienced the magic of Zero-Touch Deployment, I would love to share how this magic with you.